.

 Dunlop AT20 Vs Cooper Discoverer ATR Review

-Dunlop AT20 summary
+Dunlop AT20 summary:

 These are the OEM or standard tyres the Prado comes with.
 Looking at them they resemble normal car tyres except bigger.
 They have rounded edges and closely spaced tread and normal looking tread depth.
 Nothing out of the ordinary.

-Dunlop on-road experience
+Dunlop AT 20 on-road experience:

 For suburban driving these tires are OK.
 It gives good ride handling and so forth.
 However in deeper water puddles which you expect the car to cope with - it does aquaplane.
 When roads are wet the rear end does have the same issue as all solid axles but thanks to AWD and LSD the effect is only noticed in for a second or so.

-Dunlop AT20 Off-road experience
+Dunlop AT20 Off-road experience:

 Work quite well on easy dirt roads until you try a better tyre you wouldn't really know.
 It hasn't been raining very much since 2005 so hard to tell.

-Cooper Discoverer ATR summary
+Cooper Discoverer ATR summary:

 At first glance you will notice that the tread pattern is blockier or aggressive.
 It has larger gaps between thread patterns and greater depth.
 The edges of the tyre are almost square.
 On one side reveals white lettering and the other black.
 I chose white on the outside because I think they look nicer.